skagankose/rag-dataset-cretator/README.md

 ## Author

-Created by Kagan Kose - feel free to contribute or report issues.
+Created by S. Kagan Kose - feel free to contribute or report issues.

 ## License